RoscoeTheDog/ApolloXV1-Python-API/README.md

 # ApolloX V1 Python API

+APX V1 is great for strategies which require more frequent purchase orders for an aggregate position such as in a DCA strategy.

 Currently there is no interface for withdrawal / depositing from a hotstorage wallet.
-I may use web3 to wrap this later.
-V1 is great for strategies that require more frequent purchase orders to make an aggregated position such as in a DCA strategy.
+I may use web3 to implement this later.
+Users can deposit money on the front end of the platforms website.

 Example usage: